 Sitting unassisted as a readiness indicator

-I remember how exciting it was when my baby first sat up by herself—it felt like such a big accomplishment.
+Sitting unassisted is a huge milestone!
+Many babies start leaning on their hands to sit around 6 months and can sit without support by about 9 months (CDC examples, 2025-06-11).
 If your baby can sit unassisted, it’s a clear sign they’re ready to sit in a stroller without a car seat.
-Just make sure to keep an eye on them during those first few outings to ensure they’re comfortable and safe.
+Just keep an eye on them during the first few outings to ensure they’re comfortable and safe.

 How to Assess When Baby Can Sit in Stroller Without Car Seat